Credit categories

 Challenges

-Additionality: Carbon credits count as additional only when funded by the credit itself.
-If a project is already profitable without this financing, or mandated by law, it's not additional.
-We are invariably cautious of projects, especially many renewable ones, that don't meet this criterion.
+Additionality: Carbon credits only count as additional when the project requires carbon credit funding to operate.
+If a project is already profitable without credit financing or is mandated by law, it's not additional.
+We are invariably cautious of projects that don't meet this criterion (for ex. renewable energy projects).

-Potential overestimation: Some projects, such as distributing cleaner cookstoves in rural areas, might exaggerate their emission reductions by assuming too much stove usage or by overestimating biomass that would have emitted without the program.
+Potential overestimation: Some projects might exaggerate their emission reductions by overestimating emissions that would have been emitted without the program (for ex. cookstove projects).
 We focus on choosing projects that have clear & transparent metrics.

 Example projects